Skip to main content

 Airline miles

-Picking the right rewards card is like finding the perfect pair of gloves: you want a perfect fit.
-You'll want to try to find a card that gives you the best value based on your everyday spending habits.
-If you're a frequent traveler and want to put earned rewards towards flights, hotel room upgrades and other travel-related expenses, a hotel or airline credit card may be a good fit for your lifestyle.
-If you're looking to earn general rewards and not focus on a specific category, a credit card that earns cash back on your purchases may be the better choice.
+If you're a frequent traveler and want to put earned rewards towards flights, hotel room upgrades and other travel-related expenses, a card that earns miles may be a good fit for your lifestyle.
+If you're looking to earn general rewards and not focus on a specific category, a credit card that earns cash back or points on purchases may be the better choice.
 Think about the categories where you spend the most to help pick the right card for you.

 In conclusion